aaaaaa123456789/libplum/docs/tutorial.md

   (using `free`) by the user after using it.
-- [`PLUM_MODE_CALLBACK`][mode-constants] reads or writes data through a callback (from a [`plum_callback`][callback] struct), which receives a buffer (to write from or read into) and its size and returns the number of bytes written (or 0 for EOF or a negative value for an error) repeatedly until it finishes or fails.
+- [`PLUM_MODE_CALLBACK`][mode-constants] reads or writes data through a callback (from a [`plum_callback`][callback] struct), which receives a buffer (to write from or read into) and its size and returns the number of bytes written (or 0 for EOF, or a negative value for an error) repeatedly until it finishes or fails.

 The following sample program converts image data to the PNG format, like the program shown near the beginning of the tutorial in [an earlier section](#2-storing-an-image), but reading from standard input and writing to standard output